MuhammadAbdelkader/mean-todo-app/README.md

 ## 📧 Support

 For questions about this project:

 1. Check the documentation in `backend/` and `frontend/` folders
-2. Open an issue in the Repository
+2. Open an issue in the repository
 3. Review the troubleshooting sections

 ---